tom-tan/esh-help/README.md

 # esh-help.el

-This library adds the following help features for Eshell:
+This library adds the following help functions and support for Eshell:
-* run-help functionality inspired by Zsh
+* run-help function inspired by Zsh
-* eldoc functionality
+* eldoc support

 To use this package, add these lines to your `.emacs` file:
 ```elisp